FruzsinaElekes/codewars-plotter-frontend/README.md

 ## Technical Details

 This is the frontend app created in React.
 The app uses a dedicated API, serving all requested information.
 The repository of the backend app can be found here: https://github.com/FruzsinaElekes/codewars-plotter-backend

+### How to Run

+After cloning the repository, create a .env file based on the .env.template.
+If the backend server will not be running on http://localhost:8080, specify the required host and port in the REACT_APP_ORIGIN property.

+<pre><code>
+cd codewars_plotter_frontend
+npm install
+npm start
+</code></pre>

+The React server will start at: http://localhost:3000